devstrons/newsXplorer/README.md

 </div>

 ## Inspiration:
-Unfortunately, many people complain they don't have enough time in their day-to-day lives to read.
+Unfortunately, many developers/hackers complain they don't have enough time in their day-to-day lives to read.
 It’ll feel difficult at first to make reading part of your daily habit, especially if you aren’t used to it already.
-But with patience and consistency, you’ll remember that you love to read & update yourselves, and forget about all the reasons you made excuses not to.
+But with patience and consistency, you’ll remember that you love to read & update yourselves and forget about all the reasons you made excuses not to.
-Always use to navigate through different platforms, to read vary news.
+Always use to navigate through different platforms, to read vary news from multiple platforms.

 ## What it does?
-To overcome through this major problem description, we came up with an idea to get the impressive User Interface/ User Experience (UI/UX) for the readers to attract them read daily.
-Also, readers can find a mixture of all news at one place at a time, just they need to navigate through bars at top.
+To overcome this major problem description, we came up with an idea to get the impressive User Interface/ User Experience (UI/UX) for the readers to attract them to read daily.
+Also, readers can find a mixture of all news about General, Business, Health, Science, Technology & Sports at a time within [`newsXplorer`](https://newsxplorer.herokuapp.com), just they need to navigate through the menu at the top.
 As a developer, we came up with hackers news as well to justify & fulfil the requirements.
+Being under API Hacks 2.O, we create a web application i.e., integrates with the APIs are as follows:-
+- News API to fetch data from multiple news article website to showcase it into categories.
+- Weather API throughout navbar to show the temperature/climate effects while reading news.
+- Hacker news API to fulfil the requirements of developers/hackers real-time.
+- SAWO API to authentication readers during activities.

 ## How we built it?
 <code><a href="#"><img height="40" width="40" src="https://raw.githubusercontent.com/devstrons/newsXplorer/master/static/assets/img/html.png"></a></code>